 Radio Hack Europe 2019 was a 48-hour hackathon around the theme “Radio and media of tomorrow”, which took place on 29-31 March on the EPFL campus, with the support of the MediaRoad project and the IMI.

 This spin-off event from Radiodays Europe, which occurred the weekend before the conference, was intended for anyone interested in shaping the future of radio in Europe, and brought together media professionals, entrepreneurs, researchers and students, as well as people who had an interest or curiosity in media and innovation.
-In this respect, hackathons are an opportunity for people from different backgrounds to work together in an open and collaborative manner, over a short period of time, to prototype new concepts, products or services, usually around a specific theme.
+In this respect, hackathons are a great opportunity for people from different backgrounds to work together in an open and collaborative manner, over a short period of time, to prototype new concepts, products or services, usually around a specific theme.

-In this case, participants and guests gathered on Friday evening 29 March for a warm-up session, during which companies such as SRG SSR and Xperi showcased radio and music-related APIs that were made available to hackers for the duration of the event.
+In this case, participants and guests gathered on Friday evening 29 March for a warm-up session, during which companies such as SRG and Xperi showcased radio and music-related APIs that were made available to hackers for the duration of the event.
 The participants then formed teams and began to develop their project, from the design phase up to the implementation of a prototype.
 Throughout the event, the hackers were hosted by the organizers and mentored by an expert from DAVID Systems.

 On Sunday afternoon 31 March, three projects (see below) were pitched to an international jury of experts and were judged according to seven criteria including ingenuity, creativity, impact, technology, marketability, sustainability and the quality of the pitch itself.
 In addition, a fourth project was presented, out of competition, by a participant who was not able to attend the entire event.
 Altogether, around 40 people were present at the presentations and the award ceremony.